cagla-su/Linux-Gaming-Guide/README.md

    - Lastly, change `Identify As` value to `/dev/disk/by-label/your-disk` and click OK.
 <img width="904" height="493" alt="imagee" src="https://github.com/user-attachments/assets/56cf7ae7-d9f7-42fc-81de-b23b671622d2" />

-- Now you are ready to use your external disk!
+- Now you are ready to use your external disk(s)!
 # Optimization Tips
 ## Reducing Game Resolution and Using the Lowest Graphics Settings
-- When you reduce the game's resolution, less pixels will be rendered and it will result in less loads on your hardware which leads to higher performance.
+- When you reduce the resolution of the game you want to play, less pixels will be rendered and it will result in less loads on your hardware, leading to higher performance.
-- When you play with the lowest graphics settings, less details will be rendered which leads to higher performance.
+- When you play with the lowest graphics settings, less details will be rendered, leading to higher performance.
 - Both are going to increase performance while reducing visual quality.
 You can experiment to find your own balanced settings.
 ## Using a Performance Kernel
 - **For Arch and Derivatives:** [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos)